marco-luzzara/junit-platform-engine/notes.md

 - The end user writes tests helped by the APIs made public by each third-party programming model, without having to deal with the platform modules.

 ## Why do I need a Custom JUnit5 Engine
-Most of the cases having tests in the form of Java classes is enough, and this is already covered by `JUnit Vintage` and `JUnit Jupiter` test engines.
+Most of the times having tests in the form of Java classes is enough, and this is already covered by `JUnit Vintage` and `JUnit Jupiter` test engines.
 However, you might need to run tests written in a DSL, like in the case of Cucumber with Gherkin syntax, or just discover tests that are auto-generated or downloaded at runtime.
+A custom test engine could be very useful for certain types of testing, like

 ---